Quantum time dilation in a gravitational field: Model

-We now return to analysis of the Rindler metric for which $g_{00}=\left(\frac{g\chi}{c^2}\right)^2$.
+We now return to the analysis of the Rindler metric for which $g_{00}=\left(\frac{g\chi}{c^2}\right)^2$.
 We introduce the parameter $z$ as a distance between the particle and the reference hyperbola given by $\chi=\frac{c^2}{g}+z$.
-One can rewrite the conserved Hamiltonian in the following way
+One can rewrite the Hamiltonian as

 where $\phi(z)=gz$ is the linear gravitational potential.
-Therefore, the atomic energy scales by a factor $\left(1+\frac{\phi(z)}{c^2}\right)$.
+Therefore, the atomic energy scales by a factor $1+\phi(z)/c^2$.
 In addition, it is worth noting that this result agrees with \cite{Martinez-Lahuerta2022}, which strongly justifies our simplified method based on treating gravity in a fully kinematic way by using a Rindler frame of reference.
-We would like to emphasize that this scaling factor appears in our calculations naturally without any additional reasoning.
-This scaling factor can easily be interpreted as consequence of a gravitational time dilation, which has already been discussed in literature \cite{Zych2011,Pikovski2015,Zych2018,Zych2019}.
+We emphasize that this scaling factor appears in our calculations naturally without any additional reasoning.
+One sees that the inclusion of this factor couples the internal clock degrees of freedom with the motional degrees of the atom through the term, $\hat{H}_{\text{atom}}^{(0)} \phi(z)/c^2$, which is responsible for the gravitational time dilation felt by the clock~\cite{Zych2011,Pikovski2015,Zych2018,Zych2019}.

 It should be emphasized that the atomic Hamiltonian should, in general, contain a kinetic term $\boldsymbol{P}^2/2M$, where $\boldsymbol{P}$ is the total momentum of the atom \cite{Smith2020,Pikovski2015}.
-However, we assume that the atom is very heavy, so the kinetic energy related to both the total momentum of the system, and its dispersion, is negligible compared to other kinds of energy described by the Hamiltonian.
-This means that we will not consider any motion of the center of mass.
-Therefore, we will discard all the terms depending on either the velocity or its dispersion derived in \cite{Khandelwal2020}.
-We can additionally justify this omission by estimating the magnitude of individual time dilation effects from \cite{Khandelwal2020}.
-We perform such an estimation in Appendix \ref{appendix_comparison}, and show that, for the considered range of parameters, the corrections due to motion are indeed much smaller than the purely gravitational one, thus justifying our simplifying assumptions.
+However, we assume that the atom is very heavy, so the kinetic energy related to both the total momentum of the system and its dispersion is negligible compared to other kinds of energy described by the Hamiltonian.
+This means we will not consider any motion of the center of mass.
+Therefore, we will discard all the terms depending on either the velocity or its dispersion derived in~\cite{Khandelwal2020}.
+We can additionally justify this omission by estimating the magnitude of individual time dilation effects from~\cite{Khandelwal2020}.
+We perform such estimation in Appendix~\ref{appendix_comparison} and show that, for the considered range of parameters, the corrections due to motion are indeed much smaller than the purely gravitational correction, thus justifying our simplifying assumptions.

 The electromagnetic field Hamiltonian in curved spacetime was derived in \cite{Maybee2019}.
 Here we consider only one (right) Rindler wedge; hence, we neglect all terms containing ladder operators from the left Rindler wedge, and we use the following Hamiltonian